FastEndpoints/FastEndpoints/Src/Documentation/wiki/Swagger-Support.md

 ## swashbuckle library

-first install the `FastEndpoints.Swagger` package and add 4 lines to your app startup:
+first install the `FastEndpoints.Swashbuckle` package and add 4 lines to your app startup:

 ```csharp
 global using FastEndpoints;